 It was highlighted by United Utilities that this was an aspect that was in the gift of every local planning authority (unitary/district/city/borough councils), but there was not one authority in the North West that publicised or enforced these rules.
 Whilst there was a perception that such infringements were considered low level by comparison with others, it was highlighted that residents had a duty to be responsible for their intentions and actions but might not be aware of the rules.
-United Utilities were keen to partner alongside a small number of key influencers within their region to promote the rules in order to have some control over urban creep (the loss of permeable surfaces within urban areas creating increased runoff which contributes to flooding and other problems).
+United Utilities were keen to partner alongside a small number of key influencers within their region to promote the rules in order to have some control over urban creep.